CD Full Form: Working Principle

 - Structural, kinetic, and thermodynamic information about macromolecules can be derived from CD spectra,

-- It can be used to estimate a-helix, b- sheet, and random coil configuration.
+- It can estimate a-helix, b- sheet, and random coil configuration.

-- It is used to determine the conformational changes due to protein-protein interactions, protein-DNA, and protein-ligand interactions.
+- It determines the conformational changes due to protein-protein interactions, protein-DNA, and protein-ligand interactions.

-- It is used to measure the folding and unfolding state of proteins due to temperature changes.
+- It measures the folding and unfolding state of proteins due to temperature changes.